xythobuz/lars/docs/src/pcb2.md

 Revision 1 and 2 are missing diodes on the button matrix.
 So when holding down three or more buttons simultaneously you get ghosting on other buttons.

+Depending on the solenoids you may reach a situation where not all channels can be properly triggered simultaneously.

+**To Do**: try to improve this by adding more capacitance to the power rail or between the voltage regulators and the mosfets?

 ## Bill of Materials

 These are all the parts required to assemble the V2 PCB.